 Is it for me?

-Buying a share is typically a 5 year commitment, so if you expect your travel needs to vary significantly over this period it may make sense to look at the other options.
+Buying a share is typically a 5 year commitment, sometimes with shorter periods available, so if you expect your travel needs to vary significantly over this period it may make sense to look at the other options.
+Most agreements do give you the opportunity to opt out after say 3 years.

 The costs involved in fractional jet ownership can be broken down into four categories.